Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "...Guess you’re right.
 We don’t really get to retire, do we?"

-"Daniel, my friend...there’s some kinds of work that’ll never go out of style.
+"Daniel, my friend... there’s some kinds of work that’ll never go out of style.
 Most people aren’t suited to do it.
 Those of us who are..."

 Daniel sighed, and picked up his steak knife.
 "Go to interesting places, meet interesting people…" he said.